-B. Evidence for neutrino mass from oscillations
+C. Evidence for neutrino mass from oscillations

 Early observations seemed to have revealed the existence of different neutrino states, which are labelled by their flavour $\alpha = e, \mu, \tau$, depending on their interaction properties (e.g. the particle they have been produced with).
 If neutrinos were massive, however, one may conceive to label different states via their masses (i.e. propagation eigenstates).
 Each set of properties (being of one flavour among the possible ones, or having one mass among the possible ones) is exhaustive, so they form two possible bases.
-In a simple Quantum Mechanics framework, any neutrino state can be written as a superposition of different flavour states, or different mass states 2.
+In a simple Quantum Mechanics framework, any neutrino state can be written as a superposition of different flavour states, or different mass states 3.

 The fact that a propagating state (for now think of it as eigenstate of the "free" hamiltonian) has a well-defined flavour or not is an empirical question.
 Put more formally, there is no conceptual (consistency) reason why the lepton numbers must be conserved.
 The probability that a given mass eigenstate interacts by creating an e-flavoured lepton need not to be 1 or 0.
-Mathematically, we can describe this by writing that the link between the two (if we limit ourselves to 2 flavours) bases eigenvectors as a simple rotation, namely at some arbitrary time t = 0 (or equivalently space location) we have or more compactly as
+Mathematically, we can describe this by writing that the link between the two (if we limit ourselves to 2 flavours) bases eigenvectors as a simple rotation, namely at the production point we have